 “By understanding the root cause of their frustration, you’re better positioned to respond in a way that’s personal and useful to your customers”

 Instead, take a minute to think about what your customer is asking and crucially, why they’re asking it.
 Is there a bug that’s impacting their team’s success?
 Are they asking for a new feature that would save them time or money?
-By understanding the root cause of their frustration, you’re better positioned to respond in a way that’s personal and useful to your customers.
+By understanding the root cause of the customer’s concerns, you’re better positioned to respond and take action in a way that’s personal and useful to your customers.

 This isn’t to say every unhappy customer is going to be easy to handle, and it’s important to know when you’ll need to say no to certain requests and how to do that (more on that later).
 But these conversations are only made easier when you understand where customers are coming from.

 2. Remember, customers have lives outside your product

 Even a typically mild-mannered customer can blow up for reasons that have little to do with the issues you’re chatting to them about.
 Anything in their life could be affecting their mood and their reaction to obstacles they encounter at work.
 While you’re not here to play therapist, recognizing that they’re human will make stressful situations easier to bear for both you and them.

 “The best thing you can do is remain calm, answer their questions, and remember that while you should take the customer’s complaint seriously, you shouldn’t take it personally”